sjtrimble/angular/aio/content/getting-started/index.md

   <img src='generated/images/guide/toh/component-structure.gif' alt="Angular applications are broken down into a tree of components like on express.google.com">
 </figure>

-You can organize this application into a tree of components:
+We can organize this app into the following tree of components:

-* app-root: Root
+* app-root: Root *JAF: Introduce what the root component does, so later app-component has context*
   * app-top-bar: Top bar, with branding and site-wide controls
-  * app-side-nav: Side navigation, which includes the list of departments and other site areas
+  * app-side-nav: Side navigation, which includes the list of product categories
   * app-product-list: Product list
     * app-product-carousel: Product carousel, which displays a rotating series of highlighted products
     * app-product-preview: Product preview, with basic information such as name and description